-The 91 Eglinton Avenue East study area was subject to Stage 2 archaeological assessment.
-Ten percent of the property was determined to have been disturbed through visual assessment.
-These areas included the area around the existing house and septic bed, former house and three existing outbuildings.
-The remaining 90 percent was subject to shovel test pits at 5-metre intervals without the recovery of any archaeological remains.
+The 5055 Hurontario Street study area was subject to Stage 2 archaeological assessment.
+Fourteen percent of the property was determined to have been disturbed through visual assessment and background research.
+These areas included the area around the shed and other outbuildings that have been removed from the property.
+The remaining 86 percent was subject to shovel test pits at 5-metre intervals without the recovery of any archaeological remains.